Starting a Wedding Planning Business: Step-by-Step Guide for the UK

 You can use platforms like Instagram, Facebook, and Pinterest to showcase your creativity, expertise, and the unique touch you bring to each event.

-Sharing images from past weddings you've planned or posted about the latest trends in the industry helps potential clients visualise their special day by coming together with your help.
+Sharing images from past weddings you've planned or posted about the latest industry trends helps potential clients visualise their special day by coming together with your help.

 Remember to engage with them by responding to comments and messages promptly; this will foster trust and build stronger relationships.